Your subscriptions, all in one register

 Do I need CashJot Plus to track subscriptions?

-The free tier covers up to 3 recurring entries.
+Up to 3 recurring entries are available for free.
 To track more than that, set budgets, see weekly and yearly reports, or export to CSV, you'll want CashJot Plus.
 It's a yearly subscription or a one-time lifetime purchase.

 Download on the App Store